filippoCaste/se2-05-ThesisManagement/README.md

   - `onConfirm`: returns `true` if the operation is *completed*, `false` otherwise;
   - `message`: the message to display ("Are you sure you want to...");
   - `operation`: the operation to be performed ("send", "apply", ...) [this text is displayed in the button label];
+- `ClockCustomized.jsx`: implements the logic of the virtual clock which allows move forward in the time to see the status of the system in a future day (with the current data).
+- `CustomSnackbar.jsx`
+- `ChipsCustomized.jsx`
+- `Autocomplete.jsx`

 ### Student
 - `MainPage.jsx`: Is the main page of the student.
 It is the one displayed right after logging in.